Quarterly Journal - 'Update'

 Note: We are in the process of uploading back issues of the journal.
 If there's a specific issue you're after, please contact us.

-The Spring edition of the ACT Council of Social Service’s journal Update will have the theme of:
+The Autumn 2019 edition of the ACT Council of Social Service’s journal Update will have the theme of:

 Would you like to contribute an article as a service user, a worker, a manager, an individual or as a representative of your organisation?
 Let us know ASAP to guarantee your spot.
 It's free to submit an article, or you can pay to run an ad.